 Your sofa may be making your family and pets sick.
-That’s because most foam sofas in the U.S. are leaking toxic flame
+That’s because most foam sofas in the U.S. — old and new— are leaking toxic flame

 retardant chemicals.
 But happily, there are safer options!
 You can buy a flame retardant free sofa.
 Or, more affordably, swap the foam in your seat cushions for foam that’s flame retardant free.

 For most U.S. consumers, flame retardant free sofas are not that easy to find.
 But a pilot program called Safer Sofa Foam Exchange aims to change that.
 I’ve included details later in this post, along with more photos.

 Why flame retardant free?